Recovering from a Life-Altering Event, a Complicated Cholesterol Picture Emerges

 By June her body had had enough.
 Her head now hurting continuously, a scary, passive confusion began to creep in, extinguishing her once vibrant personality.
 Unable to remember how to operate the TV remote, she would spend the last few days sitting in front of a blank screen, perhaps mercifully unaware of her rapidly declining condition.

 After months of watching her deteriorate, succumbing to a process unmoved by all our efforts, I was afraid of what would come next.
-Desperate, I called her GP on a Saturday morning, a call I placed after a visit from a friend the afternoon before.
-Her GP urged me to call to the hospital operator line and ask that the neurologist on duty be paged.
+Desperate, I called her GP on a Saturday morning, a call I placed after a kick in the pants by a friend (“get angry,” my friend’s advice).
+Unfazed by the weekend interruption on her cell phone, my wife’s GP urged me to call to the hospital operator line and ask that the neurologist on duty be paged.
 “Keep calling until they call you back,” she said.

 The neurologist did and, suspicious my wife had something other than a migraine, asked that we meet her in the ER.
 Later making “an executive decision,” she had us admitted to the hospital for overnight evaluation and more tests.
 Another brain scan (MRI) a few hours later would finally capture the brain inflammation we long suspected.